Table of Contents

 Let’s review some examples of how formulas and equations can be used in your app.

 Formula fields run calculations on connected records.
-This means you must have a connection between two objects, where many child records can connect to a single parent record.
+This means you must have a connection between two tables, where many child records can connect to a single parent record.

 For example, let’s say you want to track the number of registrations for each event.
-You will need a Registration object connected to an Events object so each Event record can have many connected Registration records.
-Then, you will use a count formula in the Events object to total up the number of Registration records connected to each Event record.
+You will need a Registration table connected to an Events table so each Event record can have many connected Registration records.
+Then, you will use a count formula in the Events table to total up the number of Registration records connected to each Event record.

 There are five types of formula fields in Knack: